FREE SHIPPING on orders of $85 or more

 After making their great crossing, many Boernician-Scottish families settled along the east coast of North America.
 When the War of Independence broke out, United Empire Loyalists moved north to Canada while the rest stayed to fight.
 The ancestors of many of these Scots still populate the continent.
 This century, through clan societies and other Scottish organizations, they began to rediscover their collective national heritage.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Schank or a variant listed above:

-Schank Settlers in the United States in the 18th Century
+Schank Settlers in United States in the 18th Century

-Schank Settlers in the United States in the 19th Century
+Schank Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.